QubesOS/qubes-doc/developer/debugging/mount-lvm-image.md

 # How to mount LVM image

-You want to read your LVM image (ex: you did some errors and can't start the VM ).
+You want to read your LVM image (ex: you did some errors and can't start the VM, expept dom0).

 1: make the image available for qubesdb.
+From dom0 terminal:

 ```bash
 # Example: /dev/qubes_dom0/vm-debian-9-tmp-root